creditbit/creditbit/README.md

-creditbit is a hybrid PoW/PoS cryptocurrency.
+Creditbit is a hybrid PoW/PoS cryptocurrency.
 ---------------------------------------------

 Mainnet: